bedrocksystems/BRiCk/doc/sphinx/object_layout.rst

 #############################################################
-Object representation, layout and padding and Materialization
+Object representation, layout and padding and materialization
 #############################################################

+.. sectionauthor:: Michael Sammler

-This document highlights some tricky aspects around object representation, layout and padding in C++ and describes how they are resolved in our formalization.
+This document highlights some tricky aspects around object representation, layout and padding in C++ and describes how |project| deals with them.

 A basic problem when formalizing C(++) is that there are multiple ways to view the same data [#krebbers-thesis-2.5]_: